-Today Duchess of Cambridge joined the members of British Royal Family to honour the brave soldiers who laid their lives for nation during World War.
+Today, The Duchess of Cambridge joined the members of the British Royal Family to honour the brave soldiers who laid their lives for the nation during World War.

-Today for the first time since her coronation, Queen Elizabeth and Prince Philip did not lay the wreath; instead they watched the ceremony from balcony.
-In past she missed the moment only due to pregnancy and overseas tour on a handful occasions.
+Today for the first time since her coronation, Queen Elizabeth and Prince Philip did not lay the wreath; instead, they watched the ceremony from the balcony.
+In past, she missed the moment only due to pregnancy and overseas tours on a handful of occasions.

-They were joined the Duchess of Cornwall, Princess Royal Anne, Sir Timothy Lawrence, Duchess of Cambridge and Countess of Wessex at the balcony of Whitehall.
+They have joined the Duchess of Cornwall, Princess Royal Anne, Sir Timothy Lawrence, The Duchess of Cambridge, and Countess of Wessex at the balcony of Whitehall.

 On behalf of Her Majesty, Prince of Wales Charles laid the wreath at Cenotaph and paid tribute followed by Prince William and Prince Harry.

-Asking Prince Charles to lead the nation is seen as the significant change in the royal family.
-Buckingham Palace remarked, “The decision reflected Her Majesty’s’ wish to be next to Prince Philip on this poignant day.”
+Asking Prince Charles to lead the nation is seen as a significant change in the royal family.
+Buckingham Palace remarked, “The decision reflected Her Majesty’s wish to be next to Prince Philip on this poignant day.”
 Prince Philip’s wreath was laid by his equerry.

 — Chris Ship (@chrisshipitv) November 12, 2017

-Prince Charles laying the first wreath at Cenotaph for the nation on behalf of Her Majesty.
+Prince Charles laid the first wreath at Cenotaph for the nation on behalf of Her Majesty.

-At the eleventh hour, the nation observed the two minutes silence to remember the fallen.
-The silence represent the armistice was signed on the eleventh hour of the eleventh day of the eleventh month in 1918 to end the World War I.
+At the eleventh hour, the nation observed the two minutes of silence to remember the fallen.
+The silence represents the armistice was signed on the eleventh hour of the eleventh day of the eleventh month in 1918 to end World War I.

-The Coat is described as, “Dolce & Gabbana black wool and silk-blend double breasted button-down coat with a collarless design, round neckline, buttonhole on the front, front flap pockets, long sleeves, pleated waist, mid-calf length and straight hem.”
+The Coat is described as, “Dolce & Gabbana black wool and silk-blend double-breasted button-down coat with a collarless design, round neckline, buttonhole on the front, front flap pockets, long sleeves, pleated waist, a mid-calf length, and a straight hem.”
 It is no longer available.

 A closer look at the button detailing on the coat.

-Duchess paired her outfit with wide brimmed black Philip Treacy hat.
-On the lapel of her coat, Duchess had three poppies.
+The Duchess paired her outfit with a wide-brimmed black Philip Treacy hat.
+On the lapel of her coat, The Duchess of Cambridge had three poppies.